 Once you’ve first started the stretching process, the most important part is to wait.
 If you stretch your ears too much and too fast, you can tear or injure your ear cartilage.

-Here are some tips to care for your ears during the stretching process and after you’ve finally reached your aspired gauge:
+Here are some tips to care for your ears during the stretching process and after you’ve finally reached your desired gauge:

 - Wash your piercing at least twice a day with warm water and chemical-free soap.

-- Soak your earlobes at least twice a day in warm, clean water with about 1/4 teaspoon of salt for every cup of water.
+- Soak your earlobes at least twice a day in warm, clean water with about 1/4 tsp of salt for every 1 cup of water.

-- Massage your earlobes at least once a day with coconut oil, jojoba oil, or another safe oil to prevent scar tissue formation.
+- Massage your earlobes at least once a day with coconut oil, jojoba oil, or another safe oil to keep it moisturized and promote healing.

-- Wait at least 6 weeks between gauges.
-Keep an eye on your piercing, though.
+- Wait at least 6 weeks between gauges, but keep an eye on your piercing.
 Don’t go up to the next gauge if you notice any redness, swelling, or irritation after 6 weeks.
 It may take longer based on your own healing process.

 - Don’t touch the piercing with dirty hands to avoid introducing bacteria.